Urban SOS: Fair Share

 As digital natives, today’s students are adapting to the sharing economy faster than any other demographic.
 Fair Share challenges multidisciplinary teams of students to create a new generation of digital innovations combined with physical design strategies to improve how cities provide housing, open space, transportation, jobs, care, and many other services and resources.

 Teams can include up to four members, and must include students from two disciplines at a minimum (such as design, engineering, business, technology, public health, policy studies, economics, sociology, international development, social entrepreneurship or any other relevant fields).
-You can locate your proposal in any of the cities within the 100 Resilient Cities network.
-You must be enrolled in a certified program during the 2016-2017 academic year at Bachelors, Masters or Ph.D. levels to enter.
-Juries comprised of thought leaders in five global cities will select competition finalists who will advance to the final round in Los Angeles in January 2017 to present their proposals before an interdisciplinary panel.
+Proposals can be located in any city within the 100 Resilient Cities network.
+To enter, you must be enrolled in a certified program during the 2016-2017 academic year at Bachelors, Masters or Ph.D. levels.
+Juries comprised of thought leaders in four global cities will select competition finalists who will advance to the final round in Los Angeles in January 2017 to present their proposals before an interdisciplinary panel.